(Updated April 2016)

 The central spent fuel pool on site in 2011 held about 60% of the Daiichi used fuel, and is immediately west (inland) of unit 4.
 It lost circulation with the power outage, and temperature increased to 73°C by the time mains power and cooling were restored after two weeks.
 In late 2013 this pond, with capacity for 6840*, held 6375 fuel assemblies, the same as at the time of the accident.
 The older ones will be transferred to 65 casks in dry storage, with total capacity of at least 2930 assemblies – each dry cask holds 50 fuel assemblies.
 Eventually these will be shipped to JNFL’s Rokkasho reprocessing plant or to Recyclable Fuel Storage Company’s new Mutsu facility.
 The dry storage area held 408 fuel assemblies at the time of the accident, and 1004 have been transferred there since (to mid-2014).

 Summary: The spent fuel storage pools survived the earthquake, tsunami and hydrogen explosions without significant damage to the fuel or significant radiological release, or threat to public safety.
 The new cooling circuits with external heat exchangers for the four ponds are working well.
 Temperatures are normal.
 Analysis of water has confirmed that most fuel rods are intact.
-Fuel assemblies have been removed from unit 4 pool.
+All fuel assemblies have been removed from unit 4 pool.
+Those at unit 3 will be removed next.

 (See also background on Fukushima Fuel Ponds and Decommissioning section below.)